A class of 2x2 correlated random-matrix models with Brody spacing distribution: Introduction

 From a statistics perspective, it has been recognized that the Brody distribution is related to the standard two-parameter Weibull distribution \cite{cW1,cW2,cW3} (the authors of Ref.~\cite{cW1} more specifically identified the former as a particular case of the latter).
 More precisely, the Brody distribution is a rescaled one-parameter Weibull distribution with unit mean \cite{cWs1,cWs2,cWs3}.
 The relevance of this relationship is that it offers a clue as to how to construct low-dimensional random-matrix models that will have Brody spacing distributions.
 For example, in the case of $2\times2$ matrices, if matrix elements can be assigned such that the discriminant of the characteristic polynomial of the random matrix is proportional to the square of a Weibull random variable, then the eigenvalue spacing distribution will be exactly the Brody distribution.
 The preceding can actually be achieved using several different constructions.
 One possible construction is to use (finite) sums of an exponential random variable raised to different $q$-dependent powers.
 A model based on this construction will be introduced and studied in this paper.

 The contents of the paper are as follows.
-In Sec.~\ref{CRMMdef}, a general class of $2\times2$ correlated random-matrix models is defined.
-The eigenvalue spacing distribution for this class of models is then derived in Sec.~\ref{NNSD} with the result being the Brody distribution.
-Three simple sub-classes of models with varying matrix-element structures are defined and examined in Sec.~\ref{SubModsDefns}; the significance of each sub-class is discussed therein and illustrative examples are provided.
-Additional examples involving complex matrices and eigenvalues are given in Sec.~\ref{cmplxySEC}.
-Some generalizations and extensions of the model introduced in Sec.~\ref{CRMMdef} are considered in Sec.~\ref{GensExts}.
-Numerical results for selected real and complex examples from Secs.~\ref{SubModsDefns} and \ref{cmplxySEC} are then presented in Sec.~\ref{NumEgs}.
-Comments (Sec.~\ref{COMMs}), the Conclusion (Sec.~\ref{CONCLSN}), and several Appendices (\ref{StatsStuff}-\ref{RayCalc}) complete the paper.
+In Section \ref{CRMMdef}, a general class of $2\times2$ correlated random-matrix models is defined.
+The eigenvalue spacing distribution for this class of models is then derived in Section \ref{NNSD} with the result being the Brody distribution.
+Terminology and notation for sub-classes are set out in Section \ref{SubModsDefns}.
+Three simple non-symmetric sub-classes of models with varying matrix-element structures are then defined and examined in Section \ref{NonSymMods}; the significance of each sub-class is discussed therein and illustrative examples are provided.
+Some simple symmetric sub-classes of models are presented in Section \ref{RSegsSCs}.
+Additional examples involving complex matrices and eigenvalues are given in Section \ref{cmplxySEC}.
+Some generalizations and extensions of the model introduced in Section \ref{CRMMdef} are considered in Section \ref{GensExts}.
+Numerical results for selected real and complex examples from Sections \ref{NonSymMods} and \ref{cmplxySEC} are then presented in Section \ref{NumEgs}.
+Comments (Section \ref{COMMs}), the Conclusion (Section \ref{CONCLSN}), and several Appendices (\ref{StatsStuff}-\ref{RayCalc}) complete the paper.